deadsmond/FlatApp/README.md

 Previous versions:
 * v0.1: application can store 1 note in file note.txt, which is available only for FlatApp.
+* v0.2: password validation object is present but mostly inactive
+* v0.3: access to application is encrypted.

 Current version:
-* **v0.2**: password validation object is present but mostly inactive
+* **v0.4**: password can be changed in separate view.

 Incoming version:
-* v0.3: access to application is encrypted.
-* v0.4: password can be changed in separate view.
+* v0.5: further debugging and processing improvement.

 ## Getting Started